micycle8778/host/README.md

-at any point, you can look at the stuff being hosted via opening your web browser and typing in `localhost:PORT` on the machine running host or by taking your phone or other device on the same network and typing in the local IP of the host machine.
-It may look a little something like this:
+at any point, you can look at the stuff being hosted via opening your web browser and typing in `localhost:PORT` on the machine running host or by taking your phone or other device on the same network and typing in the local IP of the host machine. it may look a little something like this:
 `192.168.0.254:PORT`.

 if host is running in directory mode, a directory view can be seen if